 Criticker stores your top 1000 TCIs (or 2000 if you're a sponsor).
 These are the people whose tastes are mathematically closest to yours.

 For TCI generation, Criticker will only consider users with whom you have at least 10% of your titles in common.
-So, if you've ranked 251 films, you have to have at least 25 rankings in common with UserX before generating a TCI with them.
+So, if you've rated 251 films, you have to have at least 25 ratings in common with UserX before generating a TCI with them.
 You can adjust this "minimum" anywhere from 10% to 50%, on your profile.